UBC-MDS/canadian_heritage_funding/CODE-OF-CONDUCT.md

 #### Contact Information

 If you encounter or observe that someone is violating the code of conduct, or have any concern or suggestions, you are welcome to contact a member of our team immediately.
-We can be reached by contacting UBC MDS program.
+We can be reached by contacting xiangwx@student.ubc.ca.

 This Code of Conduct is adapted from the Contributor Covenant, version 1.3.0, available at http://contributor-covenant.org/version/1/3/0/.